Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 .
 ![CreateAssetBundle_Prefabs](images/CreateAssetBundle_Prefabs.png)

-.
-Click on one of the prefabs in the Assets/Prefabs subwindow:
+Click on the RedCube prefab in the Assets/Prefabs subwindow:
-- At the bottom of the Inspector window, you will see a depiction of the selected prefab.
+- At the bottom of the Inspector window, you see a depiction of the selected prefab.
-- Underneath it is the line **AssetBundle exampleassetbundle**, with a small arrow icon on the right.
+- Underneath is the line **AssetBundle exampleassetbundle**, with a small arrow icon on the right.
 - Click on the arrow icon to open the dropdown menu for the AssetBundle name.
 - The name **exampleassetbundle** should be selected.

 .
 ![CreateAssetBundle_exampleAssetBundleName](images/CreateAssetBundle_exampleAssetBundleName.png)

-If not, please select it now.
-- Notice the other options:
+Since there is already a RedCube in the [**hh_examples** asset bundle we are using in porPOIse](UsingPorPOIse_REF-Layer-POI-Properties.md#porpoise-poi-configuration), this is redundant.
+Let's remove it:
-  - **None** allows you to exclude a prefab from all asset bundles.
+- Click on **None** to exclude it from all asset bundles.
+- Note the other options:
   - **New** allows you to create a new name for a new asset bundle.
 We will do this later.
   - **Remove Unused Names** allows you to delete names you do not want to use anymore.
-- Click on the other two prefabs and make sure they all have the same asset bundle name selected.
+- Click on the other two prefabs and make sure they all have the name **exampleassetbundle** selected.
+These are new assets so we want to include them in our asset bundle.

 ![CreateAssetBundle_assetbundleNameMenu](images/CreateAssetBundle_assetbundleNameMenu.png)

-## Build the exampleassetbundle
+## Build exampleassetbundle

 First let's make sure your build settings are correct: